Copyright 2025 © All rights Reserved.

 Lindsay fostered her bilingualism and love for teaching at Grand Valley State University where she left with a major in Spanish and a minor in elementary education, as well as a graduate degree in Teaching English to Speakers of Other Languages (TESOL).
 She learned the ins and outs of education in two languages after spending two years teaching in the Dominican Republic and then ten years teaching in a Spanish Immersion program here in Holland, Michigan.

 There is nothing more important to Lindsay than her family.
-She and her two daughters, Lucy and Matilda (Tilly), love to sing, dance, read, bake, and spend time by the water, especially at their cottage up north.
+She and her husband, Chad, have six children.
+They love music, having bonfires, and spending time by the water, especially at their cabin up north.

 Lindsay lives by these words: